 An interpreter what a strong network makes money even when he’s asleep. – Amit’s Terry

 As an entrepreneur, you can decide how much money you want to make, increase income, and generate more revenue.
 It’s all up to you to decide.
-If you have good strategies in place, it only is a matter of time before you start making more money than you thought was possible.
+If you have good strategies in place, it is only a matter of time before you start making more money than you thought was possible.

 4. You get to choose who you work with